 - Speech has arisen through the need for expression.
 Certain factors have contributed to making it the paramount utilitarian method of expression.
 There are ideas and things expressible in words, but there are ideas better expressed in music, the person with no musical ear, or without discipline in the language of music, lacks the key to the door of the world of musical experience.
 But we live in a world of volume and space; it is hard to conceive of the person who is space-blind or volume-deaf.
 The great majority of people have the means of approach to plastic beauty as part of their natural equipment.
 The teacher can develop this natural endowment as Necessity, the greatest teacher, has developed speech.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 55 – 58 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* Hans Hofmann, source of his artist quote on plastic beauty in modern painting art; taken from ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 55 – 58./p>

-- This world is a important as culturally as is the world of words or of music.
+- This world (Hans Hofmann means here: painting art, fh) is an important as culturally as is the world of words or of music.
 My ideal is to form and to paint as Schubert sings his songs and as Beethoven creates his world in sounds.
 That is to say, creation of one’s own inner world through the same human and artistic discipline.

 - The physical carrier is overshadowed by a relation.
 The relation creates an overtone.
 The physical carrier is absorbed by this overtone.
 The overtone spontaneously transforms the means of creation into a spiritual reality.
 The mystery of creation is then revealed.